RIVER HILLS FOUNDATION

 The story begins before the village incorporation and traces the occupation of the landscape from the Indian villages to the immigrant farmers who tilled the soil for nearly a century.
 It chronicles the coming of the Milwaukee Country Club, and the prominent businessmen who founded River Hills.
 On its way to the present day the narrative recounts the coming of an unwanted Nike missile base and the recovery after its closing.
 Above all the thread which ties everything together is the residents’ love of the country environment and their commitment to keep it that way.

 River Hills Foundation

-Click on the image to the right for a printable Contribution Card.
+Click on the image for a printable Contribution Card.